Toledo Spain: 10 Points of Interest

 From the Visigoths, the Moors took over and this Cathedral became a Mosque until the city was taken over by Alfonso VI without bloodshed as the Muslims capitulated on condition that their institutions of learning and worship would be respected.

 However, at this time, Bernard of Cluny was the bishop of Toledo.
-With the Queen, the Bishop took advantage of the King being away at one time and sent an army to take over the mosque by installing a provisional altar.
+With the Queen, the Bishop took advantage of the King being away at one time and sent an army to take over the mosque and immediately installed a provisional altar.
 The Muslims almost revolted but the King who was so angry immediately ordered that the active participants be punished.

 The story tells of how the local Muslims themselves stopped this execution and through their chief negotiator, Abu Walid, asked for the King's mercy and accepted the change.
 In gratitude, the effigy of Abu Walid was placed on one of the pillars in the main Chapel.